-It is well known that a staged interpreter is a compiler: specializing the interpreter to a given program produces an equivalent program that runs faster, which is known as the first Futamura projection.
-It is even more widely known that an abstract interpreter is a program analyzer: tweaking the interpreter to run on a domain of abstract values produces a sound static analysis.
-What happens when we combine these two ideas, and apply staging to an abstract interpreter?
+It is well known that a staged interpreter is a compiler: specializing an interpreter to a given program produces an equivalent executable that runs faster.
+This connection is known as the first Futamura projection.
+It is even more widely known that an abstract interpreter is a program analyzer: tweaking an interpreter to run on abstract domains produces a sound static analysis.
+What happens when we combine these two ideas, and apply specialization to an abstract interpreter?